The pros and cons of buying short term disability insurance outside your workplace

 This is coverage that typically provides a cash payment — as opposed to ongoing disability income replacement — if you suffer an accident or are diagnosed with a major health issue.
 The benefit is paid even if you don’t miss work and can be used for any purpose.

-Group STD benefits through work can be useful, because they provide valuable disability income often at little or no cost to the employee.
+Group STD benefits through work can be useful, because they provide valuable disability income to cover essential living expenses often at little or no cost to the employee.
 But STD benefits purchased as an individual is a different story: plans tend to be expensive and come with a number of limitations.

 Many experts believe that individuals without employer-provided short-term disability are better off investing in a long-term disability plan, while relying on savings or one of the alternatives above for short-term needs.
-It’s an issue worth talking about with your financial professional; if you don’t have one, a Guardian financial professional can help you and even provide a long term disability insurance quote.
+It’s an issue worth talking about with your financial professional.
 To get the most out of your time, be prepared to share as much as you can about your financial situation and goals so that he or she can tailor your disability policy to better meet your short and long-term protection needs.